open-mmlab/mmsegmentation/README.md

 Please see [getting_started.md](docs/getting_started.md) for the basic usage of MMSegmentation.
 There are also tutorials for [adding new dataset](docs/tutorials/new_dataset.md), [designing data pipeline](docs/tutorials/data_pipeline.md), and [adding new modules](docs/tutorials/new_modules.md).

+A Colab tutorial is also provided.
+You may preview the notebook [here](demo/MMSegmentation_Tutorial.ipynb) or directly [run](https://colab.research.google.com/github/open-mmlab/mmsegmentation/blob/master/demo/MMSegmentation_Tutorial.ipynb) on Colab.

 ## Contributing

 We appreciate all contributions to improve MMSegmentation.
 Please refer to [CONTRIBUTING.md](.github/CONTRIBUTING.md) for the contributing guideline.